faxenoff/ultrasharp-tools-mcp/Run.Docs/Claude/ULTRA_SHARP.md

 [→ Detailed docs](./ULTRA_SHARP_SOLUTION.md)

 Load and navigate C# solutions:
-- `UltrasharpTool_LoadSolution` - Load .sln file, initialize workspace
+- `load_solution` - Load .sln file, initialize workspace
-- `UltrasharpTool_LoadProject` - Get comprehensive type map for navigation
+- `load_project` - Get comprehensive type map for navigation

 **Use when:** Starting any work with a C# codebase